 Zemaira is manufactured from large pools of human plasma by cold ethanol fractionation according to a modified Cohn process followed by additional purification steps.
 The manufacturing process includes two virus clearance steps: heat treatment at 60°C for 10 hours in an aqueous solution with stabilizers; and nanofiltration.
 These virus clearance steps have been validated in a series of in vitro experiments for their capacity to inactivate/ remove both enveloped and non-enveloped viruses.
 Table 5 shows the virus clearance capacity of the Zemaira manufacturing process, expressed as mean log10 reduction factor.

-Table 5: Cumulative (Log10) Virus Inactivation/Removal
+Table 5: Cumulative (Log10) Virus Inactivation/Removal in Zemaira

 |Manufacturing Step||Virus Reduction Factor (Log10)|

 |Heat treatment*†||≥ 6.8||≥ 5.2||≥ 8.3||4.4||≥ 5.4||na|

 |Nanofiltration||≥ 5.5||≥ 5.4||. ≥ 8.4||≥ 6.3||≥ 5.3||≥ 6.4|

 |Cumulative Virus Reduction (log10)||≥ 12.3||≥ 10.6||≥ 16.7||≥ 10.7||≥ 10.7||≥ 6.4|